Vyral/base-template/_posts/2020-07-07-qa-with-mortgage-consultant-shane-hoffman.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Mortgage consultant Shane Hoffman explains changes in the lending world.</em></p>
+<p style="text-align: center;"><em>Mortgage consultant Shane Hofman explains changes in the lending world.</em></p>

-I recently sat down for a Zoom call with loan officer Shane Hoffman of Edina Realty Mortgage (whom you may recognize from some of our previous videos) to discuss interest rates, mortgage forbearance, and more.&nbsp;
+I recently sat down for a Zoom call with loan officer Shane Hofman of Edina Realty Mortgage (whom you may recognize from some of our previous videos) to discuss interest rates, mortgage forbearance, and more.&nbsp;

 In the wake of COVID-19, the mortgage world has been subject to daily changes, and it can be a challenge to stay updated if you’re a potential buyer or refinancer.
 The good news?
 If you need to buy a home amid this health crisis, or if you’ve had to enroll in a mortgage forbearance and are afraid it will haunt you forever, it’s not the end of the world—as Shane explains, there are still plenty of financing options available.&nbsp;